 Mary Anne Case’s diverse research interests include German contract law, theological anthropology and the First Amendment.
 Her scholarship has concentrated on the regulation of sex, gender, sexuality, religion and the family; and on the early history of feminism.

 She has taught feminist jurisprudence, constitutional law, regulation of sexuality, marriage, family law, sex discrimination, religious freedom and European legal systems.
 She is the convenor of the Workshop on Regulating Family, Sex, and Gender.

-Case studied at the University of Munich; litigated for Paul, Weiss, Rifkind, Wharton & Garrison in New York; and was professor of law and Class of 1966 Research Professor at the University of Virginia before joining the Law School faculty.
+Prof. Case studied at the University of Munich; litigated for Paul, Weiss, Rifkind, Wharton & Garrison in New York; and was professor of law and Class of 1966 Research Professor at the University of Virginia before joining the Law School faculty.